 I think this view is, at best, complacent and at worst, dangerous - at least for the writer who holds it.
-One thing's for sure: if it really is at all useful to think of a scriptwriting career as a lottery, then you are squarely in control of the odds.
+One thing's for sure: if it really is at all useful to think of a writing career as a lottery, then you are squarely in control of the odds.
 There is nothing random here.
 When entering a scriptwriting competition, for instance, it can be tempting to find out how many other people are going for it too.
 That, however, is the Devil whispering in your ear, reinforcing that whole idea of luck being a big part of this.
 If you've sweated blood over the bulletproof script, it shouldn't matter whether there are one or one million other contestants.

 People like to talk about the aspects of competitions which seem to make the process more arbitrary - the judges having a bad day, or just not 'getting' you, etc - but I say forget about that stuff.
 It doesn't help.
 You're just either pre-emptively armouring yourself for a potential failure, or trying to salve wounds which were almost certainly your fault.
 Let rejection hurt, but take responsibility for it as you heal, learn and strengthen.
 Take the time for a reality check if necessary.
 Whatever it takes to ensure that your next script is a decisive step forward.
-Don't succumb to that deeply weird Scriptwriter Quirk which compels you to sling an imperfect script into a competition "just to get something in".
+Don't succumb to that deeply weird Writer Quirk which compels you to sling an imperfect script into a competition "just to get something in".
 God knows, I've done it myself over the years and have come to think of it as supremely self-defeating.

 A couple of years ago, an 'aspiring' writer publicly contacted a Doctor Who writer on Twitter, asking if he'd like to collaborate.
 When Doctor Who Scribe, not impolitely or unreasonably, asked why he would want to do that, the aspiring writer replied that Doctor Who Scribe had been so lucky with his career and it'd be good to give something back, quack quack quack... frankly, I stopped listening after "been so lucky with your career".
 Uh, no. Doctor Who Scribe hadn't been lucky - he'd worked incredibly hard to get where he was, over many, many years.
 It felt so insulting and demeaning to what DWS had achieved.
-For me, that rather ignorant attitude summed up a blind alley of thought which we must avoid at all costs.
+That rather ignorant attitude summed up a blind alley of thought which we must avoid at all costs.

 Look, don't get me wrong: of course there's an element of luck involved with building a career.
 When it comes to launching projects, for instance, the stars can seemingly align or scatter on a whim.
 No doubt about it.
 What I'm saying is that it would be a massive mistake to overestimate luck's contribution - or to start talking about how ultimately your fate is in others' hands.
 Go down that rabbit hole and, before you know where you are, you'll be whining about the whole "It's not what you know, it's who you know" thing.
 And oh sweet lord, that's definitely a whole other blog post.
 In short, yes, contacts are really important.
 Make them.
 You must.
 But it's increasingly untenable to complain about being shut out of some imagined 'system' by 'The Man', in a world when you can make direct contact with the vast majority of the TV and film industries via Twitter.